danieldkim/charlotte/README.md

 ## reload(callback)

-Reloads the current page in the tab.
+Reloads the current page in the tab. `callback` is invoked when reload is complete.

 ## back(options[, callback])